A Primer for Getting Your Nursing License in Another State

 Five steps to get your nursing license in another state:

 1. Determine your state’s licensing requirements and know the RN reciprocity states

 Are you planning a permanent move to a new state, or a considering a short-term travel nursing assignment?
 The first step in the process is to determine the licensure requirements in your current and future home state.
 Find out if your state participates in the multistate Nurse Licensure Compact (NLC), which recognizes licenses from other states that are members.
 There are currently 25 states participating in the original compact, which allows registered nurses and licensed practical/vocational nurses whose primary residencies are in those participating states to practice across state lines without having to get re-licensed in other participating states.

-SEE the current list of nurse compact states and learn about the enhanced
+See the current list of nurse compact states and learn about the enhanced

-Nurse Licensure Compact (eNLC)which will be implemented
+Nurse Licensure Compact (eNLC)which was implemented

 in January 2018.